 This report is made possible by the support of the American People through the United States Agency for International Development (USAID).
-The contents of this report are the sole responsibility of MIT D-Lab.
+The contents of this report are the sole responsibility of MIT D-Lab and do not necessarily reflect the views of USAID or the United States Government.